MLA: In-Text Citations

 • Your list of works cited should only include the source you actually consulted.

-• In the following example, the person writing is quoting something said by Claude Levi-Strauss which they found in a book by Knudston and Suzuki.
+• In the following examples, the person writing is quoting something said by Claude Levi-Strauss which they found in a book by Knudston and Suzuki.
 Their Works Cited list should only include the book by Knudston and Suzuki.

 Example: